‘The Young And The Restless’ Stars Celebrate Kristoff St. John’s Life

 The Young and the Restless family had a difficult start to this week as they laid one of their own to rest in Kristoff St. John.
-Since the 52-year-old actor’s untimely on February 3 the cast and crew at CBS Daytime has struggled to come to terms with losing their friend and co-star.
+Since the 52-year-old actor’s untimely death on February 3, the cast and crew at CBS Daytime have struggled to come to terms with losing their friend and co-star.

 Two-time Daytime Emmy Award winner St. John originated the role of Neil Winters in 1991, and he portrayed the stereotype-breaking character until his death.
-Inquisitr reported that yesterday family and friend laid the actor to rest next to his son Julian St. John who died from suicide in November 2014.
-Today some of St. John’s co-stars took to social media to share messages of hope amidst their sorrow after the memorial service.
+The Inquisitr reported that yesterday, family and friends laid the actor to rest next to his son Julian St. John who died from suicide in November 2014.
+Today, some of St. John’s co-stars took to social media to share messages of hope amidst their sorrow after the memorial service.

-Bryton James, who portrayed Neil’s son Devon Hamilton, expressed his belief that he was lucky to share so many moments of St. John’s life with him throughout the years.
+Bryton James, who portrayed Neil’s son Devon Hamilton, expressed that he was lucky to share so many moments of St. John’s life with him throughout the years.
 He also gave credit to his Y&R family for how they pulled together as they remembered someone who had meant so much to them as well as to the number one CBS Daytime show and its fans.
 In the background of James’s image, large screens displayed St. John’s smiling picture as mourners filled the room to remember the actor.

 Fans commented with condolences and heartache of their own.